The Unspoken Threat Nobody Wants to Acknowledge

 Why is this different from general brain aging?
 Because medial temporal lobe thinning is an early biomarker for cognitive impairment and Alzheimer’s disease.
 It’s not just correlation with aging – it’s a specific pathological marker.
 What you’re looking at is accelerated brain aging caused by the pattern of movement during your day.

-The disturbing part: this damage shows up before any cognitive symptoms appear.
+The disturbing part: hippocampal shrinkage from prolonged sedentary behavior shows up in brain imaging before any cognitive symptoms appear – the structural changes precede the memory problems by years.
 You don’t feel your hippocampus shrinking.
 Your memory seems fine.
 Then five years later you’re in a neurologist’s office wondering why you can’t remember things the way you used to.
 The brain changes were already years in the making.

 The Active Sitting Distinction That Changes Everything